 The following are points to consider when looking for an alcohol rehab:

-- Certified and licensed staff: The first thing that you need to look for in an inpatient alcohol rehab center, on top of its state license, is accreditation.
+- Certified and licensed staff: The first thing that you need to look for in an inpatient alcohol rehab center, over and above its state license, is accreditation.
 While being accredited by third-party organizations such as the Commission on Accreditation of Rehabilitation Facilities (CARF) and The Joint Commission does not guarantee successful outcomes, accreditation is nonetheless a critical indicator of quality.

 - Success rate: Alcohol rehab centers should have high success rates in client recovery and sobriety.
 There are many factors that make success rates difficult to gauge, but many alcohol rehab centers hold alumni gatherings, solicit feedback, ask for testimonials, and gather satisfaction scores from clients who have visited their facilities.